ThePlexus/LIMPET/README.md

 ### Connection Speed, Jitter and RPM recording
-[networkquality-rs](https://github.com/cloudflare/networkquality-rs/) is a rust tools which can measure the download speed, upload speed and jitter performance of your connection, based on [Responsiveness under working conditions] (https://datatracker.ietf.org/doc/draft-ietf-ippm-responsiveness/).
+[networkquality-rs](https://github.com/cloudflare/networkquality-rs/) is a rust tool which can measure the download speed, upload speed and jitter performance of your connection, based on [Responsiveness under working conditions] (https://datatracker.ietf.org/doc/draft-ietf-ippm-responsiveness/).
 We use this tool which runs every 4 hours and records the upload, download speed, jitter